richardhaslam/frackit/paper.md

 ``Frackit`` is a C++-framework for the stochastic generation of fracture networks composed of polygonal and/or elliptical geometries, embedded in arbitrary domain shapes.
-It makes extensive use of the open-source Computed-Aided-Design (CAD) library [OpenCascade][4] ([opencascade.com][5]), which offers great flexibility with respect to the geometries that can be used.
+It makes extensive use of the open-source Computer-Aided-Design (CAD) library [OpenCascade][4] ([opencascade.com][5]), which offers great flexibility with respect to the geometries that can be used.
 Moreover, a large number of standard CAD file formats is supported for input/output of geometrical shapes.
 This allows users of ``Frackit``